Liam-Weitzel/SIMD-Exploration/README.md

 ### Benchmark: Add vectors

-The first problem 'add vectors' simply requires each programming paradigm implementation (library) to add each index of the two arrays:
+The first problem 'add vectors' requires each programming paradigm implementation (library) to add each index of the two arrays:
 ```c++
 double data_a[4] = {1.0,2.0,3.0,4.0};
 double data_b[4] = {1.0,2.0,3.0,4.0};